Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: Introduction

 In this work, we demonstrate this idea with the help of the DSNB-\cnub{} scattering.
 As mentioned before, the DSNB consists of MeV neutrinos of all flavors emanating from all CCSNe since the beginning of the star-formation epoch\,\cite{Beacom:2010kk}.
 After interacting, the neutrinos from the \cnub{} get scattered to MeV energies, and thus can be probed by experiments sensitive to the DSNB.
-The boosted \cnub{} spectra will add on to the DSNB spectra, and lead to an increased number of events detected at lower energies.
+The boosted \cnub{} spectra will add on to the DSNB spectra, and can lead to an increased number of events detected at lower energies.
 On the experimental front, a lot of effort has been underway towards the detection of the DSNB.
 Super-Kamiokande (SK)~\cite{Super-Kamiokande:2021jaq} in Japan, loaded with Gadolinium, leads the pack, followed by upcoming experiments like the Jiangmen Underground Neutrino Observatory (JUNO) in China~\cite{JUNO:2015zny}, Deep Underground Neutrino Obervatory (DUNE) in the USA~\cite{DUNE:2020ypp}, Hyper-Kamiokande (HK) --- an upgrade of the SK detector~\cite{Hyper-Kamiokande:2018ofw}, among others.
-A number of other ideas like water-based liquid scintillator detectors~\cite{Askins:2019oqj,Gann:2015fba} , paleo-detectors~\cite{Baum:2022wfc}, as well as using archaeological lead~\cite{Pattavina:2020cqc} for detection are being explored.
+A number of other ideas like water-based liquid scintillator detectors~\cite{Askins:2019oqj,Gann:2015fba}, paleo-detectors~\cite{Baum:2022wfc}, as well as using archaeological lead~\cite{Pattavina:2020cqc} for detection are being explored.
 The possibility of using coherent elastic neutrino-nucleus scattering to detect the DSNB has also been explored recently~\cite{Suliga:2021hek}.
 We utilize some of these experiments to probe the boosted \cnub{} spectra, and use the results to put constraints on secret neutrino self-interactions.
+A similar study about the resonant scattering between the high energy and cosmic neutrinos was done in Ref.\,\cite{Creque-Sarbinowski:2020qhz}.

 The paper is organized as follows.
 In Section \ref{sec:NSelf}, we introduce neutrino self-interactions and establish the notation for the following sections.
 In section \ref{sec:DSNB-CnB}, we describe briefly the standard properties of the DSNB and the \cnub.
 We then describe the computation of the upscattered \cnub{} flux in section \ref{sec:BCnuB}.
 Using the computed boosted flux, in section \ref{sec:resl}, we determine the current constraints from SK, and analyse the future prospects for detection in a lead-based coherent elastic neutrino-nucleus scattering experiment.
 Finally, we draw our conclusions in section \ref{sec:conc}.
 We use natural units in which $\hbar = c = k_{\rm B} = 1$ throughout this manuscript.